Glen Echo Park (Maryland): Decline and closure

-Acquisition and management by National Park Service
+National Park Service ownership

-The GSA officially acquired the title to Glen Echo Park on April 1, 1970.
+The GSA acquired the title to Glen Echo Park on April 1, 1970.
 Two months later, the NPS took over administration of the park.
 The Glen Echo tract and title was officially transferred to the NPS on March 5, 1976.
 Of the approximately 17 acre that originally came with the title, a portion (7.5 acre) became a part of the Clara Barton National Historic Site while the remainder (9.3 acre became part of the lands of the George Washington Memorial Parkway.
 After a year of clean-up operations and planning, on June 20, 1971, the National Park Service opened the park to the public for the first of a series of consecutive summer Sunday afternoon events.

+21st century

+In February 2001, the NPS and the government of Montgomery County, Maryland, formed a non-profit partnership to fund and administer the park.
+The Glen Echo Park Partnership for Arts and Culture took over administration of the park's artistic, cultural, and educational programming while the National Park Service continued to oversee, manage, maintain, preserve, and protect the park's resources.

+From 2003 to 2010, the county and NPS made extensive renovations of the park's facilities with input from the partnership and resident organizations and funding from federal, state, and county governments and private donations.
+The work started with a National Park Service-led, volunteer-labor makeover of the deteriorating Bumper Car Pavilion, converting it into an all-weather dance pavilion and band shell to allow dance events to continue during the subsequent renovations.
+It remains in use as an alternative dance venue and for private events, such as wedding receptions.

+Beginning in 2003, an 18-month, $19 million renovation of the Spanish Ballroom returned it to its original splendor, giving it continued prominence as one of the premiere sites for dancing in the Washington, D.C., area.

+Other facilities renovated in the effort included the Dentzel Carousel, the Puppet Co.
+Playhouse, the Arcade building, the Yellow Barn, Adventure Theatre, the Candy Corner, the Chautauqua Tower, the Ballroom Annex, and the Caretaker's Cottage.